 - If you respond to job postings from the host school, mention this fact in your cover letter to employers.

-- Give feedback to George Mason's Career, Academic and Alumni Services Office about resources you found helpful.
+- Give feedback to Scalia Law's Career and Academic Services Office about resources you found helpful.

 - Requests for reciprocity must be made in writing by a career counseling official of the requesting law school.
-The requesting law school must receive written notification that reciprocity has been granted before the student/alumnus enters the office.
-It will be the responsibility of the requesting school to notify its students or alumni of the grant or denial of reciprocity.
+The requesting law school must receive written notification that reciprocity has been granted before the student/alumnus enters this office.
+The student/graduate must bring a copy of this letter each time they visit the Scalia Law School office.

-- Requests for reciprocity may be made to only one DC area law school (Georgetown, Catholic, George Washington, University of the District of Columbia, Howard and American).
+- Requests for reciprocity may be made to only one DC area law school (Georgetown, Catholic, George Mason, George Washington, University of the District of Columbia, Howard, American).